-There is No Perfect Deicer
+There is No Perfect Eco-Friendly Deicer

-Before we cover those, we should stress that the best way to protect the environment is to not over-salt.
+Before we cover those, we should stress again that the best way to protect the environment is to not over-salt.
 By reducing the amount of salt, you reduce how much of the deicer gets into our soil and into our waterways.
 You want to put down just enough deicer (or preventative anti-icing agent) to keep people safe without an ounce more.

-Chloride based deicers are the most common deicers used in the United States and throughout the world with rock salt leading the way.
+Chloride-based deicers are the most common deicers used in the United States and throughout the world with rock salt leading the way.
 Rock salt is the same thing as table salt, only in larger grains.
 Calcium chloride and magnesium chloride are also popular chloride-based deicers.

-These two deicers are definitely more “environmentally friendly” than other deicers to your soil and they introduce less chlorine into the environment because it takes less volume of either of these two deicers to do the same work as others, allowing you to use less deicing product overall.
+These two deicers are definitely more “environmentally friendly” than rock salt to your soil and they introduce less chlorine into the environment because it takes less volume of either of these two deicers to do the same work, allowing you to use less deicing product overall.

 What happens is they create osmotic stress (water is pulled out of the cells) when found in larger concentrations in plants and they set off microscopic organism growth which steals oxygen and other resources from affected plant and aquatic life.
-This second issue is a similar to what happens when too much farm runoff gets into streams where you see a lot of algae growth, yet the fish may be oxygen starved.
+This second issue is similar to what happens when too much farm runoff gets into streams where you see a lot of algae growth, yet the fish may be oxygen-starved.

 Carbohydrate-based deicers are friendlier to metals and concrete but they do not have a whole lot of power to melt ice in cold temperatures.
 Carbohydrate-based deicers are made from beets or other fruits or vegetables and can be pricey for how little work they actually do to remove ice.
 Because these deicers have not yet shown a lot of value in cost versus the benefit, most people just avoid them altogether (which is also why we do not stock them).
-You are more likely to see these types of deicers as part of a blend then by themselves if you see them in the stores.
+You are more likely to see these types of deicers as part of a blend than by themselves if you see them in the stores.

-You Wonder “What Deicer Should I Choose?”
+You Wonder “What Eco-Friendly Deicer Should I Choose?”

 There is no one right answer since there are pros and cons to every product.
 Again, the first step in protecting our environment is generally to just use less deicer.
 Apply only as much deicer as is necessary for safety.
 If you can, one option is to prevent traffic from certain areas, so you don’t have to apply deicer in those spots at all.
-Another option is to use deicer that has a bright color to it, so you will be able to accurately see how much salt you have actually spread.
+Another option is to use a deicer that has a bright color to it, so you will be able to accurately see how much salt you have actually spread.

 In the end, the deicer for you will be what fits your personal choice and yet still removes the ice.
 One of our personal favorites is Calcium Magnesium Acetate for when temperatures are above 15 degrees.
 It is one of the friendliest deicing products available that is commonly found in the market.